lsampath1995/lsampath1995/README.md

 <hr>

-I am a 🅵🆄🅻🅻-🆂🆃🅰🅲🅺 web developer.
-As a web developer, I enjoy using my obsessive attention to detail, my unequivocal love for making things that change the world.
+I am an 🆄🅸/🆄🆇 designer and front-end developer.
+As a designer, I enjoy using my obsessive attention to detail, my unequivocal love for making things that change the world.
 That's why I like to make things that make a difference.

 <img align="right" alt="GIF" src="https://cdn.dribbble.com/users/3158731/screenshots/6230349/life-of-a-ux-designer-800x600.gif" width="408" height="318" />